-The strategy SEK applies for its own borrowing means that the company always has surplus liquidity.
+The strategy that SEK applies for its own borrowing means that the company always has surplus liquidity.
 This surplus is invested in low-risk assets.
 Generally, this liquidity may not be invested in instruments with maturities of more than 1.5 years.
-However, given the financial turmoil in the markets right now, SEK does invest its liquidity in instruments with an average maturity significantly shorter than that.
-Also, SEK holds a large cash reserve in preparation for larger new lending commitments.
+However, given the current turmoil in the financial markets, SEK invests its liquidity in instruments with an average maturity of well under 1.5 years.
+In addition, SEK holds a large cash reserve in preparation for larger new lending commitments.

 Swedish Export Credit Corporation (publ) Klarabergsviadukten 61 - 63 P.O.
 Box 194 SE-101 23 Stockholm, Phone:+46 8 613 83 00 Email: email@example.com Org.
 No. 556084-0315